arkeodev/scraper/README.md

 - **llama-index**: For the RAG implementation, handling vector indexing and retrieval.

 ## Contributing
-We welcome contributions to the Scraper Project!
+We welcome contributions to the mole!
 To contribute, follow these steps:

 1. **Fork the repository**.
 2. **Create a new branch**: